Navigating My Way Into Adulthood.

 Go figure.

 Anyways, I guess to make my mother happy I agreed to the book study.
-Dave was a 'brother' who was in his mid-twenties and was an exemplary role model as to what my mother could only have dreamt I would someday become.
-If there was a poster boy as to what my mother’s idea of a perfect 'brother' was, it would be Dave.
+Dave was a 'brother' who was in his mid-twenties and was an exemplary role model as to what my mother could only have dreamt that I would someday become.
+If there was a poster boy as to what my mother’s idea of the perfect 'brother' was, it would be Dave.

 Dave’s story always reminded me of the Tom Edur story.